qetza/replacetokens-task/README.md

 - **tokenReplacedCount**: the total number of tokens which were replaced by a variable.
 - **tokenFoundCount**: the total number of of tokens which were found.
 - **fileProcessedCount**: the total number of files which were processed.
+- **transformExecutedCount**: the total number of transformations which were executed.

 ## Data/Telemetry
 The Replace Tokens task for Azure Pipelines collects anonymous usage data and sends them to its author to help improve the product.
 If you don’t wish to send usage data, you can change your telemetry settings through _Send anonymous usage telemetry_ parameter or by setting a variable or environment variable `REPLACE_TOKENS_DISABLE_TELEMETRY` to `true`.